 Situation Contact The student's conduct is clearly and imminently reckless, disorderly, dangerous, or threatening including self-harm behavior.
 Call 911 or Campus Police The student shows signs of distress but I am unsure how serious it is.
 My interaction has left me feeling uneasy and/or really concerned about the student.
-Consult with and/or refer to the Counseling Center I'm not concerned for the student's immediate safety, but he or she is having significant academic and/or personal issues and could use some support or additional resources.
+Consult with Psychological Counseling or Dean of Students I'm not concerned for the student's immediate safety, but he or she is having significant academic and/or personal issues and could use some support or additional resources.
 Refer students to an appropriate campus resource